mlecoz/CKTrendsAPI/README.md

 Open the CKTrends app, go to the My Apps tab, and tap APPLY.
 Fill out the form and tap Apply and send the email form that pops up.
 To find your "Bundle Identifier," go to the General tab in your Xcode project.

 ## **ADMIN ONLY** Manually process the email
-1. Go to the Google Firebase dashboard, click Analytics App, and select "Add Another App."
+1. Go to the Google Firebase console, click Analytics App, and select "Add Another App."
 Go through the process.
 2. Send the developer:
 - The GoogleService-Info.plist file (or tell them how to alter the given plist file in this repo).
 (TODO)
 - Send a UUID for appID (https://www.uuidgenerator.net/ - version 4 UUID)
-- Add UUID as a ValidID in the production CloudKit database for CKTrends.
+- Add UUID as a ValidID in the development CloudKit database for CKTrends.

 ## Look for an email from cktrends1@gmail.com
 - This email will contain a GoogleService-Info.plist file that you should add to the root of your Xcode project.
 Add this to all targets too.